open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/ingestion/workflows/profiler/external_workflow.md

 # External Profiler Workflow

+{% note %}

+Note that this requires OpenMetadata 1.2.1 or higher.

+{% note %}

 Consider a use case where you have a large database source with multiple databases and schemas which are maintained by different teams within your organization.
 You have created multiple database services within OpenMetadata depending on your use case by applying various filters on this large source.
 Now, instead of running a profiler pipeline for each